mad-piano/Lanturn-Bot-Queue-AddOn/README.md

 # Lanturn-Bot-Queue-AddOn
 This is additional code that will add features that the Original Lanturn bot intended, but never implemented.
 You may have realized that Lanturn bot's "print queue", never worked.
-This code will help fix that issue.
+This code will fix that issue.

 **You need to edit certain placeholders in the code, it is pointed out in the code**